bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 to work then you must upgrade the samba service on the Seagate Central before, or at the same time as upgrading the Linux kernel.

-A pre-compiled linux v5.4.X kernel based on the instructions in this guide is currently available at
+A pre-compiled Linux v5.4.X kernel based on the instructions in this guide is currently available at

 BERTO